HynekPetrak/metasploit-framework/documentation/modules/auxiliary/gather/ldap_hashdump.md

 ### Dump

-Dump all LDAP data from the vCenter Server.
+Dump all LDAP data from the LDAP server.

 ## Options